 I supported the war.

-I have fatigue now in terms of my support, even.
+I have fatigue now in terms of my support even.

 You know, we don't go around attacking people.

-Well, absolutely, but again, think about what just happened.
+But again, think about what just happened.

-They do uh enough of the American people at least decided, well, you know, maybe we shouldn't be having these forays out there.
+Enough of the American people at least decided, well, you know, maybe we shouldn't be having these forays out there.

 At the same time, the other end of the spectrum saying, hey, where's our fence on the border?

-They were there in massive, so many massive numbers the Democrats had to get on board and let everybody know they were for it too.
+They were there in massive, so many massive numbers, the Democrats had to get on board and let everybody know they were for it too.

-They've had the luxury of pretending they didn't vote for it and criticizing Bush for for lying to them.
+They've had the luxury of pretending they didn't vote for it and criticizing Bush for lying to them.

-Uh I think the American people are not upset that we went to war.
+I think the American people are not upset that we went to war.

-They're upset uh because we haven't won it already in their minds, and they're upset because of the pictures they've been treated to nightly that show utter chaos and loss in their mind, and that's why they're fed up, not war in general.
+And they're upset because of the pictures they've been treated to nightly that show utter chaos and loss in their mind.

 A programming note, ladies and gentlemen.

-Uh I will not be on the air tomorrow here on the EIB network.
+I will not be on the air tomorrow here on the EIB network.

-What what time is it, HR?
+What time is it, HR?

 I don't even know.

-Is it is it eight or seven o'clock?
+Is it 8 or 7 o'clock?

-It's probably eight o'clock.
+It's probably 8 o'clock.

 So just that little programming note, audio soundbite time.

-Gonna go back to the Mirtha story just to illustrate this.
+I'm going to go back to the Mirtha story just to illustrate this.

-Then there is this video from an FBI sting in 1980 known as ABScam.
+Then there is this video from an FBI sting in 1980 known as ABSCAM.

 The House Ethics Committee also did not take action against Mertha.

-Mirtha also now supports ethics reform.
+Murtha also now supports ethics reform.

 I think this is more like he's being waterboarded, ladies and gentlemen, slowly tortured, roasted on the spit out there, so to speak.

-Now his candidate, his opponent in his re-election race, uh the Diana Ira, she was she was trying to get traction on the fact that this guy is corrupt and has been corrupt, the media totally ignored her.
+Now, his candidate, his opponent in his reelection race, Diana Eray, she was trying to get traction on the fact that this guy is corrupt and has been corrupt.

-But now that other Democrats are coming out and accusing him of being corrupt, why it's all over the drive-by media in the ab scam tape suddenly newsworthy now after the election.
+But now that other Democrats are coming out and accusing him of being corrupt, why, it's all over the drive-by media.

-We can't have Mirtha in the leadership here.
+It wasn't enough to stop his reelection, but we can't have Mirtha in the leadership here.

 Ethics is a problem because Pelosi's got this new ethics bill.